bpow/stanford-affils/doc/how-to.md

 - Do not rename any of keys for the environment variables.
 - Change the path for `AFFILS_DB_FILE` and placeholder values.

+## Affiliation Service User Guides
+TBD link to documentation for Affiliation Service users on how to do specific tasks on the site.

 ## Contributing

 How to contribute to the affiliations service.